cubedro/frontier.ethereum.org/views/content/ether.md

 This will prompt for your password and imports your ether presale account.
 It can be used non-interactively with the --password option taking a passwordfile as argument containing the wallet password in cleartext.

+### Get ether from someone else

+That is by far the easiest way to get ether, but you need to know someone who is willing to give you a hand.
+If you have such a friend, then type:

+    eth.accounts[0]

+Copy the address and send it to them hoping to receive some love through the ether.
+If you don't know anyone who can provide it for you, you can use a faucet, which hand out test ether for free.
+Try the Zerogox or EtherParty faucets.
+If the faucets are not online for some reason, you can also try asking directly to the community on IRC.

 ## Sending your first transaction